 Some Final Thoughts on Navigating Your Children’s Behavior during This Pandemic

-Overall, your children need you right now.
+Your children need you right now.
 They need you to create a safe, structured, and loving place for them to learn.
 While we have never experienced anything like this before, we need to be brave for our kids and show them that their lives will continue in a similar way as before.
+And remember that you’re not alone — we’re here for you with expert advice and unbeatable value on home learning supplies.

 For free resources to help children and parents navigate this unprecedented time, check out the Really Good Stuff® Resources tab.
 You can also search our blog for more free tips and ideas from real teachers.